 We are running a perceptual centering study with real participants.
 Each person adjusts the position of a shape until it "looks centered" inside a container.

 The study data and raw trial recordings will be published as an open dataset once collection is complete.
-As far as we know, this will be the first public dataset specifically focused on perceptual centering judgments.
+This will be the first public dataset specifically focused on perceptual centering judgments for icons.

 The Proposal